-We take a look at some of the cues that can help you make up your decision on whether to put your daughter on the pill or another form of birth control.
+We take a look at some of the cues that can help you make up your decision on when you should put your daughter on birth control!

 As a mother of 3 girls, two of which have gone through this and one coming up to the dreaded teenage years and dealing with the love, romance, the unbridled puppy love that comes from these thrilling times of a teenagers world.

 My eldest has always been interested in how the body works and that has led her to the medical world.
-So it was very easy for her to asked to go to the doctors, when she was 17 and started dating, she has been set on a career since the age of 5 and has her life planned.
+So it was very easy for her to ask to go to the doctors, when she was 16 and started dating, she has been set on a career since the age of 5 and has her life planned.

-Can’t wait for boobs to come in, periods to start and all that the fun her older sisters must be having with being a female.
-Having 2 older sisters she has learnt a lot of what goes on in a girls body, but I still need to be able to put her on the straight and narrow when she comes home with things that have been learnt from friends.
+She just cannot wait for her boobs to come in, periods to start and all that the fun her older sisters must be having with being a female.
+Having two older sisters she has learnt a lot of what goes on in a girls body, but I still need to be able to put her on the straight and narrow when she comes home with things that have been learnt from friends.

 I don’t know when we will need this talk about contraception but something tells me it will be sooner than the other girls.
 The girls seem to be dating earlier and interested in boys a lot earlier than the others.
 So for the time being keeping her interests in other fields seems to be a bloody good idea, so soccer here we come.